LucasKoc/PRJ-ST2SAS/README.md

 ## Description

+Note: This is not the report of the project.
+The report can be found in the `Report` .
 This project is about deploying multiple application using containers, and permit them to communicate with each other.

 Here we have two containers: